SUSE/machinery/docs/Data-Model.md

 The system configuration is internally represented as a tree of Ruby objects.
 Leaf nodes are simple Ruby values (integers, strings, etc.), the inner nodes are instances of classes derived from `Machinery::Object`, which provides an `OpenStruct`-like API for setting and getting attributes, and `Machinery::Array`, which provides an `Array`-like API.

-The main advantage of using the `Machinery::Object` class to using pure hashes is that the object tree is nicer to navigate.
+The class-based design provides a natural way to implement behavior shared by all nodes while having a possibility to override it for some of them.
+Also, using the `Machinery::Object` class (instead of pure hashes) makes the object tree nice to navigate.
 For example, getting the first package from a list can be done using methods:

 ```ruby
 package = config.software.packages.first